seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_slides.md

 ==  !
 The question is:

 - should I count only *one* co-occurrence between `molecular` and `nanotechnology`, because it happened on this one web page?
+This is called *binary counting*
 - or should I consider that `molecular` appears twice on this page, and `nanotechnology` three times, so *multiple* co-occurrences between these 2 terms should be counted, just on this page already?
+This is called *full counting*

 There is no exact response, and you can experiment with both possibilities.